iAbadia/FixThatOrangeThing/README.md

 This's been only tested for the student-end submit page

 ### Hey!
-I know this is a shitty extension, 30 minutes of my life gone forever.
+I know this is a shitty extension, <s>30 minutes</s> 1 hour of my life gone forever.
 Don't give me shit over it, please :)